Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

 2. Passwords requirements mandate strong password controls (see below).
 3. Passwords are not displayed at any time and are not transmitted or stored in plain text.
 4. Default accounts on all production systems, including root, are disabled.
-5. Shared accounts are not allowed within NutriAdmin systems or networks.
+5. Shared accounts are not allowed within NutriAdmin systems or networks unless entirely necessary to conduct normal business practices.
+In those instances, the sharing will be granted amongst the minium number of workforce members required.

 ## 7.7 Automatic Logoff